Lemmons/nix_configs/README.md

 # nix_configs
 The set of linx/osx terminal configs I like to use.

+This repo depends on Vundle.vim as a submodule.
+The correct way to clone the repo is: `git clone --recursive git@github.com:Lemmons/nix_configs.git`.
+If you have already cloned the repo, then `git submodule init; git submodule update` will get you to the correct state.

 To use simply copy symlink the desired config to your home directory.
 The files will need to be prefixed with `.` to work, and also might need some renaming, depending on your environment, such as `ln -s ~/src/nix_configs/bashrc_mac ~/.profile`.